John Clere (naval commander): Defeat at Kirkwall

 His second assignment was to command with Admiral William Woodhouse a naval expedition against Scotland.

 Clere's fleet in July included; the Minion, the Trinity Henry, the Salamander, the Mary Willoughby, the Greyhound, the Bull, the Tiger, the New Bark, and the Flower de Luce.

 He was drowned in August 1557 in battle with a Scots fleet in the Orkney Islands.
 According to the report of John Southerne, captain of the Gabriel, Clere burnt Kirkwall town on 11 August and on next day entered the Cathedral and brought six cannon on shore to batter the castle.
 On Friday 13 the force on shore attempting to take the Bishop's Palace was beaten back to sea by 3000 islanders, and 97 men including Clere were drowned.
+The defending forces were led by Edward Sinclair of Strom.